selab-gatech/AutoRestTest/README.md

 #### 3. Configuring the OpenAI Model

 If the user wants to reduce the cost of executing the software, they can change the OpenAI models used throughout the program.
 The user can use the **OPENAI_LLM_ENGINE** variable to specify an appropriate model.
-By default, the **gpt-4o** model is selected given its high performance, cost-effectiveness, and high token limit.
+By default, the **gpt-4o-mini** model is selected given its high performance, cost-effectiveness, and high token limit.

 > [!WARNING]
 > The software heavily uses the **JSON mode** from recent OpenAI API engines.
-All GPT 3.5-Turbo, 4-Turbo, and 4o engines support the JSON mode.
+All GPT 3.5-Turbo, 4-Turbo, 4o, and o1 engines support the JSON mode.
-> Additionally, the cost of execution is only provided for the most recent versions of the listed OpenAI engines.
+> Additionally, the cost of execution is only provided for the most recent versions of the 4o, 4o-mini, o1 and o1-mini engines.

 #### 4. Use of Cached Graphs and Reinforcement Learning Tables